syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 #### Exclude groups while exporting

-By default, all the groups in data grid will be exported to PDF.
-If you want to export the data grid without Groups, you need to set `ExportGroups` property as `false`.
+By default, all the groups in data grid will be exported to PDF document.
+If you want to export the data grid without Groups, set the [DataGridPdfExportOption.ExportGroups](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~ExportGroups.html) property as `false`.

 {% highlight c# %}
 private void PDFExport_Clicked(object sender, EventArgs e)